Under Nineteen: Episode 12 (January 19, 2019)

 It's the last mission before the live broadcast.
 Among the remaining trainees, only 25 will make it to the Collaboration Mission.
 During the Third Ranking Announcement, So Hyun has a surprising announcement regarding the dismissal of one of the trainees for misconduct.
 The Collaboration Mission begins, and each team and their directors put on the performance of a lifetime.
 Knowing it might be their last shot, everyone works hard to leave no regrets.

 Episode 13 (January 26, 2019)

 It's the day of the Fourth Ranking Announcement, and the top 19 trainees have been determined.
-During the announcement So Hyun broke the news about Ji Jin-seok and Bang Jun-hyuk's departure due to health reasons.
+During the announcement So Hyun broke the news about Ji Jin-seok and Bang Jun-hyuk's departure for health reasons.
 After the announcements, the trainees gather for a special segment called "The Trainee."
-With special MCs, Shindong and Ye Rin, we get a look at the trainees’ first audition, their work fashion, and a prank that shows their character.
+With special MCs, Shindong and Ye Rin, we get a look at the trainees' first audition, their work fashion, and a prank that shows their character.
 The trainees laugh and enjoy themselves one last time before the final live broadcast.